 Q&A Information Sessions

 In the fall of 2013, the offices of admissions for the J.D. program and the M.B.A. program will host two joint sessions during which officers from both schools will take applicants’ questions about the Columbia Three-Year J.D./M.B.A.
 Program.
-The joint sessions will be announced at a later date.

 For general questions regarding the admissions process, please contact the Law School Office of Admissions or the Business School Office of Admissions.